ProbabilisticINT/Tofino-PINT/README.md

 # Running PINT in the Tofino ASIC
 This repository contains code to run PINT in the Tofino ASIC.

-The repository only includes the data plane portion of PINT for Tofino, without showing how to process the generated telemetry digests at the controller
+The repository only includes the data plane part of PINT for Tofino, and does not explain how to process the generated telemetry data at the controller.

 ## Table of contents
 * [Requirements](#requirements)